santedb/dev-doc/developers/server-plugins/service-definitions/name-alias-provider.md

-Name Alias Provider (IAliasProvider in SanteDB.Core.Api)
+`IAliasProvider` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Provider for name and place aliasing